code-doyen/kata/README.md

 # Contributing
 Clone the repository, make changes, and create a merge request.

-Please send me an [email](david.bradley.vollmar@gmail.com) with any feedback you have.
+Please send me an [email](mailto:david.bradley.vollmar@gmail.com) with any feedback you have.

 # Credits
 Application developed by David Bradley Vollmar

 Icon made by [Freepik](http://www.freepik.com/) from www.flaticon.com

 # License
-Finally, include a section for the license of your project.
-For more information on choosing a license, check out GitHub’s
+Kata adheres to the terms set forth by [Apache License 2.0](/LICENSE)